-Second, we use a matching estimator technique (Abadie and Imbens, 2004), which does not impose any functional form on the impact of health insurance on the demand for health services and allows for heterogenous impacts.
-The treated group is composed by individuals with ADSE coverage and the control group is composed by individuals covered by the National Health Service (NHS) alone.5
+Second, we use a matching estimator technique (Abadie and Imbens, 2006a) that does not impose any functional form on the impact of health insurance on the demand for health services and allows for heterogeneous impacts.
+The control group is composed of individuals covered by the NHS alone, and the treated group is composed of individuals who are also covered by ADSE.5

 Third, we estimate the impact of additional insurance on several health services.
-Traditionally, the literature has focused on "number of visits to the doctor".
-We believe there is measurement error in this variable: a visit is not an homogenous service, and may vary in quality and duration.
+Traditionally, the literature has focused on "number of visits to the doctor."
+We believe there is measurement error in this variable: a visit is not an homogeneous service, and may vary in quality and duration.
 More importantly, the measurement error may be correlated with insurance status.
 For example, those with additional (or private) insurance may have access to better quality and longer visits.
-In our case, it is also possible that "number of visits to the doctor" is subject to inducement since ADSE pays doctors per visit.
-Alternatively, we also estimate the impact of additional health insurance on the "number of blood and urine tests" as well as on "at least one visit to the dentist in 12 months."
-Relative to number of visits to the doctor, the former is a more objective and homogenous measure, in particular its quality is independent of the insurance status.
-It is possible, however, that ADSE doctors use the number of diagnostic tests to justify more visits so that similarly to number of visits, number of tests would be subject to demandinducement.
-On the contrary, it is less likely that "at least one visit to the dentist in 12 months" be affected by inducement since ADSE pays dentists by type of procedure and not by visit.
+In our case, it is also possible that number of visits to the doctor is subject to inducement since ADSE pays doctors per visit.
+Alternatively, we estimate the impact of additional health insurance on the "number of blood and urine tests" as well as on "at least one visit to the dentist in 12 months."
+Relative to number of visits to the doctor, the former is a more objective and homogeneous measure; in particular its quality is independent of insurance status.
+It is possible, however, that ADSE doctors use the number of diagnostic tests to justify more visits, so this measure could be subject to demand-inducement.
+In contrast, it is less likely that "at least one visit to the dentist in 12 months" would be affected by inducement since ADSE pays dentists by type of procedure and not by visit.

-Fourth, since some individuals in our treated group may have been subject to treatment for a long period of time, we split the sample into different age groups in order to control for bias that may arise if the effects from better treatment accumulate over time.
-If, for example, ADSE beneficiaries have better (unobserved) health because they have had access to better treatment during long periods of time, we expect health differences between the treated and the untreated group to increase with age.
-While, the young individuals with access to the additional insurance may not have had the time to accumulate health benefits, it is plausible that among the older generation the treated are healthier than their NHS-only counterparts.
+Fourth, since some individuals in our treated group may have been subject to treatment for a long period of time, we split the sample into different age groups to control for bias that may arise if the effects from better treatment accumulate over time.
+If, for example, ADSE beneficiaries have better (unobserved) health because they have had access to better treatment for long periods of time, we would expect health differences between the treated and control groups to increase with age.
+While the young individuals with access to additional insurance may not have had the time to accumulate more health benefits, it is plausible that among the older generation the treated are healthier than their NHS-only counterparts.
 By reporting the results for different age groups we are also trying to separate the "immediate effect" of treatment from its cumulative effect.
-The presence of a dynamic effect and the effort to distinguish between short and longterm effects of treatments is, as far as we know, innovative in this literature.
-We think this estimation strategy may even be of some relevance in experimental settings where individuals are subject to treatment for different durations.
+The presence of a dynamic effect and the effort to distinguish between short-term and long-term effects of treatments is, as far as we know, innovative in this literature.
+We believe this estimation strategy may also be of some relevance in experimental settings where individuals are subject to treatment for different durations.

-$^{^5\}mathrm{A}$ drawback of the matching technique is the lack of estimates for the effects of exogenous variables beyond the treatment.
+5A drawback of the matching technique is the lack of estimates for the effects of exogenous variables beyond the treatment.